ngeor/blog/_posts/2018-11-03-from-swagger-to-confluence-uml-diagrams.md

 With a little bit of investigation, I found [Swagger to UML].
 It's a small script written in Python which converts the Swagger definition into [Plant UML] diagrams.
-Plant UML t hen renders the diagram into PNG or SVG but it requires [Graphviz] to be installed.
+Plant UML then renders the diagram into PNG or SVG but it requires [Graphviz] to be installed.

 There are a lot of moving parts here with various technologies.
 Swagger to UML needs Python.
 Plant UML needs Java and Graphviz.
 And I would like all these to